TrellixVulnTeam/swahilipython_SCMU/Doc/library/string.rst

   introducing delimiter.
 The default value is ``$``.
 Note that this should *not* be a regular expression, as the implementation will call :meth:`re.escape` on this string as needed.
-Note further that you cannot change the delimiter after class creation (i.e. a different delimiter must be set in the subclass's class namespace).
+Note further that you cannot change the delimiter after kundi creation (i.e. a different delimiter must be set in the subclass's kundi namespace).

 * *idpattern* -- This is the regular expression describing the pattern for non-braced placeholders.
 The default value is the regular expression